-Final Evaluation (Part 2): Spring Mentor Response
+Final Evaluation (Part 2): Winter Mentor Response

-Stu dent: Mento r: spe cor s evaluation is to be comends in a particular minis mments and narrative as ffective) to 5 (superior pe le. try site you wi e.
-Resp sh.
-The ond to rating the fo llowing below r questions and include range from I (poor or 1.
-Response of the student (Duties not completed) ed in the Learning Covenant.
-(Objectives fulfilled) 2.
-How have the mission involvement in the congret (Unaffected) /work? nurch b een affe ected by the student's (Significant impact) 3.
-Please indicate your own (Quite incidental) approa I ne ment 3 toring re 4 hip.
-(Very intentional) 4.
-Describe your satisfaction (Dissatisfied) n with 1 the mer 2 ntoring s sessions 4 5 (Very satisfying) 5.
-Were the sessions of mu (No real reciprocal benefit) nefit to 2 you?
-3 4 5 (Quite beneficial)
+Sti ent: Mentor: spe co evaluation is to be completed at the end of the final unit/semester that a student ds in a particular ministry site.
+Respond to the following questions and include ments and narrative as you wish.
+The rating scales below range from I (poor or ective) to 5 (superior performance).
+Please circle the most accurate number on the e. ۱.
+Response of the student to the fulfillment of the duties outlined in the Learning Covenan Duties not completed) I 2 3 4 5 (Objectives fulfilled) t.
+2. How have the mission objectives of your church been affected by the student's nvolvement in the congregation/work?
+Unaffected) I 2 3 4 5 (Significant impact) 3.
+Please indicate your own approach to the mentoring relationship.
+Quite incidental) I 2 3 4 5 (Very intentional) 4.
+Describe your satisfaction with the mentoring sessions.
+Dissatisfied) I 2 3 4 5 (Very satisfying) 5.
+Were the sessions of mutual benefit to you?
+No real reciprocal benefit) I 2 3 4 5 (Quite beneficial)